Why Your Home Needs A Good Water Purifier

 Inside of these cartridges is where the filtration magic happens.
 The efficiency of a water filter is determined by the micron rating.
 Simply put, this rating determines the size of the particles the filter system is capable of removing from your water.
 A micron, or micrometer, is one millionth of a meter.
 That is one thousandth of a millimeter!
 In terms of the imperial system, that is 1/25400 of an inch.
 For a practical example, one human hair averages about 50 to 75 microns in diameter.

 Your standard Everpure water filter cartridge can remove particles as small as 0.5 microns from water.
 That is small enough to remove most contaminants including organic contaminants like parasitic cysts and bacteria.
 These filters are also perfect for removing the particulate matter that causes turbidity(cloudiness) and reduce levels of the otherwise undetectable compounds like heavy metals that can have damaging long term effects.

 So how does a good water purifier cartridge filter water down to such a fine level?
 The not so secret ingredient is the 6th most abundant substance in the universe, carbon.
 Carbon is the basic building block of all life and the primary ingredient of Everpure’s proprietary Micro-Pure filter media.
-When you take carbon heavy organic plant materials like wood, bamboo, or coir and heat it to a certain point in the presence of the certain gases, the chemical structure of these materials thermally decomposes, leaving behind just their carbon.
+When you take carbon heavy organic plant materials and heat it to a certain point in the presence of the certain gases, the chemical structure of these materials thermally decomposes, leaving behind just their carbon.